DJMare/express_Sequelize_ProvideDataToTheFrontEnd/README.md

 WEB BROWSER

-(28) Navigate to localhost3000/actors to view the form and list of actors.:
+(28) Navigate to localhost3000/actors to view.

-(29) Fill out form on the localhost3000/actors page.:

-(30) SUbmit completed form and scroll down to the bottom of the list to view new actor added to list.:

 NODEMON NOTE